Vyral/base-template/_posts/2019-01-17-get-more-leads-with-outbound-prospecting.md

 Of course, the sphere tends to be the strongest source for clients. **The problem is that spheres aren’t scalable.**

 So what about inbound?
 As you know, this involves running ads using Facebook, Google Pay-Per-Click, or Boomtown (if you’re in real estate).
-This is all well and good, it’s also expensive.
+This is all well and good, but it’s also expensive.
 Also, internet leads aren’t always the highest quality.
 And, on top of that, a single change in a website’s algorithm can completely stifle your growth by hindering the number of leads you’re getting for the amount you’re used to spending.

 {% include pullquote.html %}

-**In short: There are some issues with inbound prospecting.** Even though it is fairly scalable and can be a good supplement to your overall plan for lead generation, it won’t be enough on its on.
+**In short: There are some issues with inbound prospecting.** Even though it is fairly scalable and can be a good supplement to your overall plan for lead generation, it won’t be enough on its own.

 That’s why we at 1000 Calls A Day focus on outbound prospecting. **We know how difficult it can be to sit on the phone for hours on end, so we’ve made it so that you don’t have to.** We have made outbound prospecting completely scalable.
 When you work with us, you control the data, the money you spend, the number of dials, and everything else.&nbsp;